70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Rialto Bridge is one of the most iconic landmarks in Venice, Italy.
 It was built in the 16th century and spans the Grand Canal, connecting the San Polo and San Marco districts.

-The Rialto Bridge represents the engineering and artistic achievements of the Renaissance period in Venice.
+The Rialto Bridge represents the engineering and artistic achievements of Venice’s Renaissance period.
 You should not miss the opportunity to cross the bridge and enjoy the stunning views of the Grand Canal and the surrounding palaces and churches.

-You can also explore the Rialto Market, located on the San Polo side of the bridge and is a bustling hub of activity that offers a wide variety of fresh seafood, fruits, and vegetables.
+You can also explore the Rialto Market, located on the San Polo side of the bridge.
+This bustling hub of activity offers a wide variety of fresh seafood, fruits, and vegetables.

 Remember to take a photo at the center of the bridge, where you can capture the beauty of the canal and the many boats that pass underneath.